 A different set of registration guidelines applies to individuals who were convicted prior to December 20, 2012, which affects matters such as how the registrant may inform the Pennsylvania State Police of address and other changes.
 The juvenile offender registration requirements which formerly applied in the state of Pennsylvania have since been deemed unconstitutional, and juveniles are generally not required to register unless they are categorized as a Sexually Violent Delinquent Child by the court.

-If you or someone you love has been charged with sex crimes in Philadelphia or elsewhere in Pennsylvania, it is critically important to seek legal representation from a Philadelphia criminal defense lawyer who has experience handling sex offenses.
+If you or someone you love has been charged with sex crimes in Philadelphia or elsewhere in Pennsylvania, it is critically important to seek legal representation from a criminal lawyer in Philadelphia who has experience handling sex offenses.
 Becoming a registered sex offender can create a host of lasting social, financial, and professional problems for the registrant, while the underlying criminal conviction can lead to long prison sentences and tens of thousands of dollars in fines.

 To set up a free and completely confidential legal consultation, call Philadelphia sexual assault defense attorney Lloyd Long right away at (215) 302-0171.
 We are available 24 hours a day, and will keep your information private.